Active Substance: romiplostim

 Treatment with Nplate should be supervised by a doctor who has experience in treating blood diseases.

 Nplate is given once a week as an injection under the skin.
 The starting dose depends on the patient’s weight, and is then adjusted every week to maintain platelet counts at target levels.
 Treatment can be interrupted if platelet counts become too high.
 Treatment with Nplate should be stopped after four weeks of treatment with the maximum dose of Nplate if the platelet count does not reach levels that are high enough to reduce the risk of bleeding.
-Some patients whose platelet levels have stabilised may be able to administer the medicine themselves after they have been properly trained.
+Once platelet counts have stabilised they should be monitored monthly and the dose adjusted if needed.
+Doctors should also periodically assess patients who still have a spleen to see if they require surgery.
+Some patients whose platelet levels have stabilised may be able to inject the medicine themselves after they have been properly trained.

 How does Nplate work?

 The active substance in Nplate, romiplostim, is a medicine that stimulates the production of platelets.
 In the body, a hormone called ‘thrombopoietin’ stimulates the production of platelets in the bone marrow.
 Romiplostim is a protein that has been ‘engineered’ (specifically designed) so that it can attach to and stimulate the same receptors as thrombopoietin.
 By mimicking the action of thrombopoietin, romiplostim stimulates the production of platelets, increasing blood platelet counts.

 Nplate has been compared with placebo (a dummy treatment) in two main studies involving adults with long-term ITP.
 The first study involved 63 patients whose spleens had been removed but whose disease was still not controlled.
 The second study involved 62 patients who still had their spleens and who had been treated for ITP in the past.